SOP-MINI/sop-site/regulamin-sop2-en.md

    - Grade 3.0 - total in range [100, 120)
    - Grade 2.0 - total in range [0, 100)

-# Deadline and procedure for announcing grades
+# Dates and methods of providing information on the results of partial and/or final verification of learning outcomes achievement and grades awarded to students

+The results of the laboratories are entered into USOS immediately after each class.

   - Partial grades
     - Number of points obtained for lecture tests is published in USOS at most 2 weeks after given test
     - The number of points obtained for the subsequent stages of the laboratory task is given at the time of checking by the teacher and written on a sheet with the content of the task
     - The number of points obtained for entry is displayed in moodle after the test is completed
     - Points from both parts of the laboratory are placed in USOS no later than 24 hours after the class.
-    - The number of points in USOS determines the final grade
   - Final grade
     - Issued in USOS within 24 hours from the publication of the results of the last L4 laboratory or second lecture test in USOS (depending on which happens last)
     - Corrected during the exam session within 24 hours from the publication of the results of the retakes in USOS

+# The rules for improving the results of partial and/or final verification of learning outcomes achievement and grades awarded to students

+At the end of the semester, a retake is organized, during which students can improve the grade obtained in one of the graded laboratories.
+Registration for the retake will be launched immediately after the last laboratory classes in the semester and will last **24 hours**.

-# Rules of repetition of classes due to failure of a subject
+# The rules for retaking particular types of classes included in the course due to unsatisfactory academic progress

-A person who did not pass the subject must repeat the entire subject.
+A person who has not passed the course must repeat the entire course and take all the assessments.
 It is not possible to transfer partial points from previous semesters.

-# Others
+# Other information depending on the specifics of the course